ActivityNarrated: An Open-Ended Narrative Paradigm for Wearable Human Activity Understanding: ActNarrator Implementation Details

-where: \begin{itemize} \item \(a > 0\) is the scale parameter (inverse of frequency), \item \(b\) is the translation (time shift), \item \(\psi(t)\) is the mother wavelet, \item \(^*\) denotes complex conjugation. \end{itemize} CWT produces a time-scale map capturing both low-frequency trends and high-frequency transients, useful for identifying short, rapid movements in IMU data.
+where $a>0$ is the scale parameter, $b$ is the temporal translation, $\psi$ is the mother wavelet, and $^*$ denotes complex conjugation.
+The CWT provides a multi-scale time-frequency representation that is useful for non-stationary and transient IMU patterns.